s0md3v/be-a-hacker/README.md

 ## What's next?

-If you have gone through all the basics, especially the basic hacking concepts, you might have developed interest in some particular things already.
-If you haven't, I am mentioning some cyber security related fields here, google the ones that catch your eye:
+If you have gone through all the basics, especially the basic hacking concepts, you might have developed an interest in some particular things already.
+If you haven't, I am mentioning some cyber security-related fields here, google the ones that catch your eye:

 1. **Web hacking:** hacking websites
 2. **Physical security:** Breaking into buildings (includes lockpicking and stuff)